radsy207/m0_github_practice/github_notes.md

 1. **What is the purpose of GitHub?**
 Keeping a copy of my code in a remote repository
 1. **What is the difference between forking and cloning a repository?**
+Forking a repository makes a copy in the cloud.
+Cloning a repository makes a copy on my local machine.